microsoft/Data-Science-For-Beginners/3-Data-Visualization/13-visualization-relationships/README.md

 ![scatterplot 3](images/scatter3.png)

 Is this a simple case of supply and demand?
-Is there less honey available for purchase year over year, and thus the price increases?
+Due to factors such as climate change and colony collapse, is there less honey available for purchase year over year, and thus the price increases?

 To discover a correlation between price, number of colonies, and yield per colony, let's explore some line charts.